-Angel: "Get ready right away, take the child and his mother, and return to the land of Israel, for those (who you think are still) seeking to kill the child are no longer around because they are all dead."
+Angel: "Arise, take the child and his mother, and go into the land of Israel; for those (who you think are still) seeking the child's life have died."

 Surface Structure

 Angel: "Arise, take the child and his mother, and go into the land of Israel; for those seeking the child's life have died."